Track your progress

 - Click "Settings" in the local navigation.

-Status is defined for each item type. - Set the corresponding progress rate for the displayed status.
+* Statuses are defined for each item type. - Set the corresponding progress rate for the displayed status.

-Managing with check items
+Managing with Check Items

 Check items allow you to define and manage detailed tasks within a work item.

-- Management of detailed tasks (ToDo list) for each work item
+- Management of detailed tasks (To-Do list) for each work item

 - Item progress management